-We sometimes hear people talk about the importance of living in the moment.
-We might hear about the different ways it will benefit us.
-It all sounds wonderful, but how exactly can we live in the moment when our mind is constantly racing, worrying about the past or future?
+We often hear people talk about the importance of living in the present and the different ways it will benefit us.
+It all sounds wonderful, especially the lower levels of stress and anxiety, but how exactly can we live in the moment when our mind is constantly worrying about the past or plans for the future?

 The result: a happier and more fulfilling life.

 “The secret of health for both mind and body is not to mourn for the past, worry about the future, or anticipate troubles, but to live in the present moment wisely and earnestly.” -Buddha

 While it can be difficult to live in the moment, it has innumerable benefits.

 Here are just a few that will enhance your life tremendously:

 By reducing stress and anxiety, you avoid many of the associated health consequences, such as high blood pressure, heart disease, and obesity.
 Studies have shown that being present can also improve psychological well-being.

 Have you ever been with someone who is physically present, but mentally s/he’s a million miles away?

 Being with unavailable people is a struggle, and building relationships with them extremely difficult.

 How about being with someone who is fully present?
 We enjoy being with her/him because we can make a much deeper connection.